-On December 4, 2015, the new federal surface transportation bill, the FAST Act, was signed into law.
-The new bill follows its predecessors, the Safe, Accountable, Flexible, Efficient, Transportation Equity Act, a Legacy for Users (SAFETEA-LU), and the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+On November 15, 2021, the new federal surface transportation bill, the Infrastructure Investment and Jobs Act (IIJA), was signed into law.
+The new bill follows its predecessors, the Fixing America's Surface Transportation Act (FAST Act) and Safe, Accountable, Flexible, Efficient, Transportation Equity Act, a Legacy for Users (SAFETEA-LU).
 These Acts made important contributions to the metropolitan planning process.
 The metropolitan planning rules are described in 23 CFR part 450 and state that the planning process shall be continuous, cooperative, and comprehensive, and provide for consideration and implementation of projects, strategies, and services that will address the following planning factors:

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users. - Increase the security of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and for freight. - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resilience and reliability of the transportation system and reduce or mitigate storm-water impacts of surface transportation. - Enhance travel and tourism.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increase the safety and security of the transportation system for motorized and nonmotorized users. - Increase the accessibility and mobility of people and for freight. - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resilience and reliability of the transportation system and reduce or mitigate storm-water impacts of surface transportation. - Enhance travel and tourism.

-The cornerstone of MAP-21, continued in the FAST Act, was the transition to a performance and outcome-based program.
+The cornerstone of FAST Act, continued in the IIJA, was the transition to a performance and outcome-based program.
 As part of this program, recipients of Federal-aid highway funds would invest resources in projects to achieve individual targets that collectively would make progress toward national goals.